Entrepreneurship Minor

 Are you a problem solver, innovator, or change-maker?

-Iowa State’s entrepreneurship minor is an interdisciplinary curriculum that provides opportunities for students to learn about entrepreneurship – the process of creating value by recognizing and developing opportunities.
-The entrepreneurship minor serves to complement the student’s major area of study in any college discipline at Iowa State.
-The minor consists of 15 credits with no prerequisites, and more than 100 elective courses to choose from.
+Iowa State University’s entrepreneurship minor is an interdisciplinary curriculum that provides you with opportunities to learn about entrepreneurship – the process of creating value by recognizing and developing opportunities.
+The entrepreneurship minor serves to complement your major area of study in any college discipline at Iowa State.
+The minor consists of 15 credits with no prerequisites, and more than 100 elective courses from which to choose.

-Students in the entrepreneurship minor will develop skills and knowledge in the entrepreneurial process, business feasibility analysis, customer discovery, business planning, innovation, opportunity recognition, technology transfer, industry analysis, and startup strategy.
-Students will learn to develop an entrepreneurial mindset that applies to business creation or employment within an existing firm or organization.
+With this minor, you will develop skills and knowledge in the entrepreneurial process, business feasibility analysis, customer discovery, business planning, innovation, opportunity recognition, technology transfer, industry analysis, and startup strategy.
+You will learn to develop an entrepreneurial mindset that applies to business creation or employment within an existing firm or organization.

-The ISU Pappajohn Center for Entrepreneurship enhances the classroom experience by providing opportunities to collaborate with other entrepreneurial-minded students across campus, and offers a variety programs for the entrepreneurial-minded student.
-Students have the opportunity to pitch their ideas, receive feedback, and network with successful entrepreneurs.
-They may also participate in the CYstarters student accelerator.
+The Iowa State University Pappajohn Center for Entrepreneurship enhances the classroom experience by providing opportunities to collaborate with other entrepreneurial-minded students across campus, and offers a variety of programs.
+You have the opportunity to pitch your ideas, receive feedback, and network with successful entrepreneurs.
+You may also participate in the CYstarters student accelerator.

-Iowa State ranks #11 in undergraduate entrepreneurship programs.
+Iowa State ranks #12 in undergraduate entrepreneurship programs

-• Entrepreneurship/Management 310 (3 cr) Entrepreneurship and Innovation
+• Entrepreneurship 3100 (3 credits) Entrepreneurship and Innovation.

-Electives from an approved list of entrepreneurship-related courses or other choices under required courses above.
-Students are encouraged to take electives within their major college.
+Electives from an approved list of entrepreneurship-related courses or other choices under the required courses above.
+You are encouraged to take electives within your major college.

 2020 – Present Elective List